edxeth/cli-proxy/README.md

 ```

 ### GACCode specifics (what the proxy now handles for you)
-- Path rewrite: if the client calls `/responses` and your upstream `base_url` is `https://gaccode.com/codex`, the proxy forwards to `/v1/responses` automatically.
+- Path rewrite: if the client calls `/responses` and your upstream `base_url` is `https://gaccode.com/codex/v1`, the proxy keeps the request aligned with `/v1/responses` automatically.
 - Streaming + beta header: the proxy forces `Accept: text/event-stream` and `OpenAI-Beta: responses=experimental` so Responses streaming always works.
 - No compression for SSE: the proxy sets `Accept-Encoding: identity` to avoid `zstd/gzip` compressed event streams that some clients can’t decode.
 - Minimal valid body: if a client omits Responses fields, the proxy backfills `store=false`, `stream=true`, and a safe CLI-style `instructions` block.